-- 8.8 The Licensing Authority recognises that licensing applications should not be seen as a re-run of the planning application process and that there should be a clear separation of the planning and licensing regimes to avoid duplication and inefficiency.
-Similarly, the granting by the Licensing Authority of any variation of a licence which involves a material alteration to a building would not relieve the applicant of the need to apply for planning permission or building consent. - 8.9 The Council's Licensing Committee will report at regular intervals to the Council's Planning Committee.
-This will enable the Planning Committee to have regard to the licensing situation when taking its decisions and avoid any overlap between planning and licensing functions.
+- 10.1 Applications for Premises Licences for permanent commercial premises should normally be from businesses with planning consent for the property concerned.
+However, applications for licences may be made before any relevant planning permission has been sought or granted by the planning authority.
+The planning and licensing region involve consideration of different (albeit related) matters.
+Licensing considers public nuisance whereas planning considers amenity. - 10.2 The Licensing Authority recognises that licensing applications should not be seen as a re-run of the planning application process and that there should be a clear separation of the planning and licensing regimes to avoid duplication and inefficiency.
+Similarly, the granting by the Licensing Authority of any variation of a licence which involves a material alteration to a building would not relieve the applicant of the need to apply for planning permission or building consent.